Thursday, 4 May 2023

 • Other information re LDN via links here and here

 Abilify in low doses is an experimental therapeutic for ME available in Ireland.
-This is an article about Abilify, it describes the presence of inflammatory cytokines in ME and another article.
+This is an article about Abilify, it describes the presence of inflammatory cytokines in ME.
+More information in another article.

 Ampligen has been used for ME in a few private clinics worldwide for nearly 25 years but still is not widely available.
 It is currently not authorised by the European Medicines Agency for the treatment of ME in the European Union.
 See PQ Response in comments from Simon Harris in 2017 re availability in Ireland.

-Medications reported by the ME community in Ireland as being helpful.
+Medication reported by some members of the ME community in Ireland as being helpful (depending on the symptoms).

 As with all medications each medication might not suit all.
 It's a case of trial and error with treatments.